BradBurr-Github/Efficient-ECommerce/README.md

 This project is not currently licensed.
 <a id="contributing"></a>
 ## Contributing
-Please email me with any comments and suggestions about Purely Brad Portfolio.
+Please email me with any comments and suggestions about Efficient ECommerce.
 <a id="tests"></a>
 ## Tests
 npm run test